 Figure 5: causal neighborhood used for SAO parameters re-ordering with wavefront parallelization.

-The BD-rate gains obtained with test-b when the re-ordering of the SAO parameters is restrained to the causal wavefront area is depicted in Table 2-3 (detailed results in template_J1005_WPP_test_b.xlsm).
+The BD-rate gains obtained with test-b when the re-ordering of the SAO parameters is restrained to the causal wavefront area (WPP) is depicted in Table 2-3 (detailed results in template_J1005_WPP_test_b.xlsm).